Category: Staff Picks

 The Best Way to Start Writing a Speech

 Feeling stuck when you write papers.
 I know how it feels.
 When I was in school I disliked writing speeches.
 It felt like I stared at my paper for an eternity to write something down on my paper.
-IAs deadlines drew closer, I had no choice but to write sentences down.
+As deadlines drew closer, I had no choice but to write sentences down.
 As years passed I found the best way to start wasn’t to write paragraphs down.
 It was to make a bulleted list of ideas and to make an outline.

 Why Outline?